Skip to main content

 Holy Week services

-Palm Sunday, Holy Week and Easter are coming up soon.
+Holy Week and Easter are upon us.
 Here is a listing of some services in the area.
-To add yours, email rich@gctimesnews.com
+To add yours for the Friday edition, email rich@gctimesnews.com

 Tuesday, March 31